SebastianRied/glw/README.md

 # glw
-Is a light weight warehouse management.
+Is a lightweight warehouse management.
 It focuses on warehouses storing liquids.

 ## Installation
 * Install Git (from [git-scm.com](https://git-scm.com/downloads/)).